Akatmks/Akatsumekusa-Aegisub-Scripts/README.md

 – Carefully designid Lua system that minimises typing for simple operations.
 – Easytouse Lua interface that makes complex operations easier to code than [aka.Sandbox](#akasandbox).
 – Builtin „Help“ panel showcasing example usages and explaining all the details.
 – Bultiin import and export feature as well as an internal preset system for ease of reusing and sharing operations.
+See [Typesetting Snippets](#typesetting-snippets) for some snippets by Akatsumekusa.

 *Comparing against [aka.Sandbox](#akasandbox) for complex operations:*
 – For any operations that can be performed in 1 pass, especially modifying ASS tags, 99%Tags would be faster to code.